 Destination Palo Alto

-Earlier this year my daughter Ari graduated from George Mason University and was in the process of choosing graduate schools and programs.
-Her quest led to an acceptance letter from Stanford University - she took it no brainer...
-As soon as she did, she started doing some research and decided that she wanted to have her car and bike for new adventures in California.
+Earlier this year, my daughter Ari graduated from George Mason University and began the process of choosing graduate schools and programs.
+That journey led to an acceptance letter from Stanford University—an easy decision.
+Once she committed, she started thinking ahead to life on the West Coast and quickly decided she wanted to have both her car and her bike available for new adventures in California.

 MILES